 Notes: Table uses the panel of firms reported on in the beneficiary survey, totalling variables within each round.
 The first two rows count the number of new firms in each round that had not existed in the prior round, by beneficiary, and then impute zeros for individuals who reported no firms in the survey.
 Rows 3-5 then take the universe of individuals who reported on any firm in the midline, and count the outcomes for those firms at endline; whether they were no longer operational (died), existed but were inoperative, or were operative.
-Standard errors are clustered at the household level, =10%, =5%, and =1% significance.
+Standard errors are (in soft brackets) are clustered at the household level to reflect the design effect, and p-values corrected for False Discovery Rates across all the outcomes in the table are presented in hard brackets.
+Stars on coefficient estimates are derived from the FDR-corrected p-values, =10%, =5%, and =1% significance.